CSEC-NITH/blog/_posts/2018-01-14-hackathon.md

 People from final year and third year have graciously agreed to mentor people from second and first year (if needed).
 So, students from second and third year who want to maybe learn new technologies can take part in the hackathon by joining the team of a mentor.
-Of course, you still have the choice of going it alone, but please make sure your team does not have more than 4 members.
+Of course, you still have the choice of doing it alone, but please make sure your team does not have more than 4 members.

 ## The list of teams is as follows: